Artist Statement

 the agreement that I will also carry the burden of those emotions.

 My ongoing creative research, publications, and exhibitions center queer feminine voices through archival and data-driven investigations of gendered labor and inherited memory.
 Vernacular, domestic objects become storytellers that propel speculative feminine lives into our present and the future.
-My earliest memories are of quilting, knitting, and sewing lessons taught by my mother and paternal grandmother.
 Utilitarian textiles made for warmth, comfort and protection are also expressions of inherited knowledge; quiet acts of teaching and production that are taken for granted.
 Familial care and collaborative creation become fragile monuments for quiet contemplation of integral societal work.
 I posit that feminine/queer labor and self-sacrifice are the often-unacknowledged raw material of our present; directing our attention to this truth could lead us to a more caring future.